williamrygao/CSC207-Project/README.md

 - **Communication**: Always discuss larger changes with the team before starting.
 Use issues or the discussion board to propose new features or changes.
 - **Respect for Others**: Be respectful and constructive in all communications.
 We want to foster a positive and collaborative environment for everyone.
 - **Licensing**: Ensure that your contributions are your own work and that you have the right to submit them.
 By submitting a pull request, you agree to license your contributions under the project’s licensing terms.

-# End

- All major features of the software are described so that a programmer or user can determine whether the software is right for them  Descriptions are clear and only detailed when needed  Examples or tutorials (videos, screenshots, or code snippets) are used to clarify the software’s features

- Installation instructions
- Clear, accurate descriptions of how to install the project from start to finish  Mentions all packages and software which must be downloaded for the project to work
- Provides links to any other packages or software needed  Includes all technical requirements and information needed to download each part of the project
- Includes required versions for all packages or software needed  Explains if the software is only meant to be installed on a certain OS, hardware system, or otherwise (for example, Windows only or Mac only)  Mentions common issues in the installation process and how they can be overcome
- Examples or tutorials (videos, screenshots, or code snippets) are used to clarify the steps for software installation
- Examples or tutorials (videos, screenshots, or code snippets) are used to clarify the steps for overcoming common issues
- Usage guide (instructions on how to use the software)  Examples or tutorials (videos, screenshots, or code snippets) are used to clarify how to use the software once it is downloaded  License (for how others can use the code)
- License is clearly displayed or visible in the GitHub project  License is legally valid
- License is consistent with the details of the project (for example, it would not be consistent if the README claims the project is “in the public domain” while the project has an MIT License)